 A big part of our travel philosophy is to try and cut down how much unnecessary plastic we both use on the road - one of the easiest (and cost-effective) ways to do that is to focus on refilling rather than buying lots of plastic bottles of water.

 Our tried-and-tested product now is a glass, rather than plastic or metal, refillable container.
 It's protected by a silicon sleeve so you can drop it and it won't smash (or at least ours hasn't yet!) and the good thing about it being glass rather than plastic is that it's much easier to clean and doesn't get that nasty fooshty smell which we simply couldn't get rid of in our old plastic Bobble bottles.

 And, as you're in the Highlands, that stuff straight out of the tap will taste better than most bottled water anywhere else!
-We recommend this and this, whilst this one is a good option with a flip-top for only a tenner.
+We recommend this and this, whilst this is a good flip-top for only a tenner.

 We all depend on our mobile phones these days.
 On road trips in especially, we use it as our main map source and GPS, compass, torch, music player, back-up camera and, sometimes, even to make calls (although the signal is very patchy up here!)